 And not just because I made bourbon caramel.

 Today I’m taking a minute to thank my staff.

 I don’t have any staff.
-But I do have another half that is in charge taste-testing and grocery hauling and occasionally an oddball construction project that I inevitably found on Pinterest and then insisted he engineer.
-He sharpens my knives and fixes all the things I break and bandaids my cuts because a sliced finger makes me have to put my head between my knees.
+But I do have my other half that is in charge taste-testing, grocery hauling, and occasionally an oddball construction project.
+He sharpens my knives, fixes all the things I break, and band-aids my cuts because a sliced finger makes me have to put my head between my knees.
 Today I’m saying thanks to Chad for being supportive of Sugar Dish Me!

 This is Chad just so you guys know he is actually a real life person.
 I think I refer to him pretty often here — and now you know that I did not make him up and also that he has dimples.
 For this Appreciation Post I asked Chad some questions — an interview!

 - What is your favorite blog called?
 “The only one I read is yours… every once in awhile. “

 - What is your favorite prop?
 “That you use?
 Um… I can’t think of what all you use.
 I’m not usually here when you are working on a blog post.
 Can this be multiple choice?”

 - What is the weirdest thing you have ever seen me do for a blog post?
 “Take everything in the kitchen out on the porch to get a photo.
 That’s pretty weird right?”

 - If you had your own blog what would you call it?
 “Chad’s Hot S*#%” (this answer has been censored.)

 - What do you do for a living & what are your favorite hobbies?
 “I’m a welder/fabricator.
 Eating and sleeping are my favorite hobbies.”
 Okay besides that because you have a lot of hobbies. ” Well I like riding the rail buggy when it’s not tore up.
 And flying my helicopter.”
 (It’s radio controlled, people.
 We do not have an actual helicopter.)